Bangkok for Visitors

 Just inside the north-east entrance to the old city precincts, on the city's "main street" Ratchadamnoen Road, is the temple of Wat Ratchanadda.
 In this temple is one of the most unique temple structures in Bangkok: the Loha Prasat ("metal castle").
 The prasat appears almost Burmese in design, although in fact it's a copy of an old style of Buddhist structure found in Sri Lanka, but now almost unknown.
 It was begun in the early nineteenth century by Rama III, but only recently completed.

 The prasat itself is like five concentric square towers, each consecutively taller than the other.
 The outer, middle and center towers are capped by cast iron spires, which gives the temple its name.
 The two interstitial towers are capped by open walk-ways lined with shrines.
-Visitors to the prasat are requested to make a 20 Baht (0.52 USD) in box just inside the entrance gate at the base of the structure.
+Visitors to the prasat are requested to make a 20 Baht () in box just inside the entrance gate at the base of the structure.

 The Loha Prasat